-Plan to be at the Wegmans/Pride of New York Demonstration Kitchen in the Art & Home Center.
+Plan to be at the Wegmans Taste NY Demonstration Kitchen in the Art & Home Center.
 Experience the bounty of New York throughout the day as chefs from across the State hold cooking demonstrations and prepare dishes using mouthwatering, regional ingredients.
-Complete schedule coming soon!

 Wine, Beer & Cheese Seminars and Tasting Events

-In the Pride of NY Room located in the back of the Horticulture Building there will be wine & cheese tasting/seminars held at 2:30 and 5:30 every day except Labor Day.
-Each day will be hosted by a different NY winery.
-On Labor Day it will change to a beer tasting seminar at 2:30 and 5:30.
+In the Pride of NY Room located in the back of the Horticulture Building there will be wine, beer and cheese tasting/seminars held throughout the day.
+Each day will be hosted by a different NY winery, brewery or distillery.
 Seats for any of these free seminars will be a first come, first serve basis.